Sebaxg86/competitive-programming/Practice/README.md

-# Practice – Competitive Programming Training
+# Practice – Competitive Programming

 Welcome to the **Practice** section of my competitive programming repository.
 This folder contains categorized problems solved from various online judges and curated sets for daily improvement.